 The future of work has arrived

 The arrival of the COVID-19 pandemic made the world sharply aware of how important it is to be able to successfully adapt to the unexpected.
-To embrace resilience, companies need to have employees who are strong and skilled, feel valued and supported, and are empowered with technologies and solutions that help them work with efficiency and confidence.
-The future of work has arrived for many companies that are using innovative ideas and solutions to transform their workplaces, workforces, and the nature of work itself.
+To embrace resilience, companies need to have employees who are strong and skilled – who feel valued and supported.
+And who are empowered with technologies and solutions that help them work with efficiency and confidence.
+The future of work is arriving fast for many companies that are using innovative ideas and solutions to transform their workplaces, workforces, and the nature of work itself.